-- (a) Ensure each member of staff has access to and understands the School's Safeguarding Policy and procedures, especially new and part time staff.
-The DSL is responsible for organising and delivering child protection induction, and for regularly updating all school staff on Safeguarding developments, for example, through staff meetings and notices. - (b) Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so.
+(a) Ensure each member of staff has access to and understands the School's Safeguarding Policy and procedures, especially new and part time staff.
+The DSL is responsible for organising and delivering child protection induction, and for regularly updating all

-- (c) Be able to keep detailed, accurate, secure written records of concerns and referrals.
-Keeping written records of concerns about a child even if there is no need to make an immediate referral. - Ensuring that all such records are kept confidentially and securely, separate from pupil records and are copied on to the child's next school or college. - Ensuring that an indication of further record-keeping is marked on the pupil records. - (d) Obtain access to resources and attend any relevant or refresher training courses. - (e) Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff.
+- school staff on Safeguarding developments, for example, through staff meetings and notices.
+In this context 'regularly' should mean at least annually. - (b) Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so. - (c) Be able to keep detailed, accurate, secure written records of concerns and referrals. - Keeping written records of concerns about a child even if there is no need to make an immediate referral.
+CPOMS is our chosen method of recording safeguarding and welfare concerns. - Ensuring that all such records are kept confidentially and securely, separate from pupil records and are copied on to the child's next school or college. - Ensuring that an indication of further record-keeping is marked on the pupil records. - (d) Obtain access to resources and attend any relevant or refresher training courses. - (e) Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff.